malston/kustomize-apps/apps/README.md

 ## Wordpress with PostgreSQL

 This [app](./postgres-wordpress/README.md) creates a `StatefulSet` using Trident provisioned `PersistentVolume` using one of the Trident provided `StorageClass` options.

+## Wordpress from Bitnami Helm Chart

+This [app](./bitnami-wordpress/README.md) creates a `StatefulSet` using Trident provisioned `PersistentVolume` using one of the Trident provided `StorageClass` options.